OUIDEAS/JetCat_Comms/README.md

 ## jetcat_comms.py

 This is the main python script to use when running the engine.
-This script will send engine RPM commands, timestamp and save PRO-Interface data to .bin and .csv files, and create live animations of a few important measurements that should be watched during testing.
+This script will send engine RPM commands, timestamp and save PRO-Interface data to `.bin` and `.csv` files, and create live animations of a few important measurements that should be watched during testing.
 You should not have to use `throttle_cmd_2.py` or `make_csvs.sh` anymore with this script.

 Setup a throttle command text file that follows the example below.
 You can insert expressions for time and RPM or percent for the throttle.
 The engine will always shut off at the last time stamp no matter what the RPM command is at that time.
+You must point to the path of this throttle curve file when calling the script at the terminal.

     Time, Throttle_RPM
     90, 40000